St Paul’s Cathedral has been here for over 1,400 years. It has been built and rebuilt five times, and always its main purpose has been as a

 The Schools & Family Learning Centre

-Our cloakroom, lavatories and classroom are available to schools / groups which have booked a visit.
-Morning groups may eat packed lunches in
+Our cloakroom, toilets and classroom are available to schools / groups which have booked a guided visit.
+Guided morning groups may eat packed

-the classroom or crypt area and you will be advised of this when you book.
-Lunchtimes may have to be staggered during busy periods.
+lunches in the classroom or crypt area but please note that lunchtimes may have to be staggered during busy periods.
+Due to limited space

 Climbing to the Dome and Galleries

 Please be aware that the Whispering Galleries have been closed temporarily until further notice.
 The Stone and Golden Galleries remain open and

 offer the chance to experience an amazing view of London.
 Gallery access is £2.50 (exc VAT) per pupil in addition to the UK school visit price